adevrrc/adev-p2-notes/docs/text-file-io/text-file-io.md

 * **OpenText** - Returns a StreamReader associated with the specified file.
 * **OpenWrite** - Returns a write FileStream associated with the specified file.

 The `Directory` class is a static class used for working with directories.
+Here are the common methods:

 * **CreateDirectory** - Creates a directory and returns its associated DirectoryInfo object.
 * **Delete** - Deletes the specified directory.